Ahmedkamal-6/Energy_Consumption_Analysis/README.md

 ---

-## 🚀 Future Improvements

-- Add predictive forecasting models
-- Integrate additional datasets (weather, population, etc.)
-- Enhance KPI tracking with advanced DAX calculations
-- Deploy dashboard using Power BI for web-based interaction

----

 ## 📬 Contact

-If you have any feedback or suggestions, feel free to open an issue in this repository.
+If you have any feedback or suggestions, feel free to contact any time